-Occult carcinoma Tx ; N0; M0 Cancer cells, but no tumour, found in the lungs.
-The cancer has not spread to the lymph nodes or other locations.
-Carcinoma in situ Stage 0 Tis ; N0; M0 Cancer cells found in the lining of the bronchi, but they have not invaded surrounding tissue.
-The cancer has not spread to the lymph nodes or other locations.
+Occult carcinoma Cancer cells, but no tumour, found in the lungs.
+The Tx1; N0; M0 cancer has not spread to the lymph nodes or other locations.

+Carcinoma in situ Stage 0 Cancer cells found in the lining of the bronchi, but they have not invaded surrounding tissue.
+The cancer has Tis 2 ; N0; M0 not spread to the lymph nodes or other locations.

 Early-stage NSCLC Stage IA T1; N0; M0 The tumour is up to 3 cm in size, and contained within the lining of the lungs and chest cavity.
 The cancer has not spread to the lymph nodes or other locations.
 Stage IB T2a; N0; M0 The tumour is larger than 3 cm and up to 4 cm in size; or involves the bronchus of the same lung (but not the trachea); or it has invaded the lining of the chest cavity; or has blocked the airways causing a collapsed lung or inflammation.
-The cancer has not spread to the lymph podes or other locations nodes or other locations.
-The tumour is larger than 4 cm and up to 5 cm in size;

-The furnour is larger than 4 cm and up to 5 cm in size, Stage IIA or involves the bronchus of the same lung (but not the trachea); or it has invaded the lining of the chest cavity; T2b; N0; M0 or has blocked the airways causing a collapsed lung or inflammation.
 The cancer has not spread to the lymph nodes or other locations.
+Stage IIA T2b; N0; M0 The tumour is larger than 4 cm and up to 5 cm in size; or involves the bronchus of the same lung (but not the trachea); or it has invaded the lining of the chest cavity; or has blocked the airways causing a collapsed lung or inflammation.
+The cancer has not spread to the lymph nodes or other locations.

-$^{\scriptscriptstyle 1}$ In occult carcinoma, no number is assigned to the T component as only cancer cells, and not a tumour, have been found.
+1 In occult carcinoma, no number is assigned to the T component as only cancer cells, and not a tumour, have been found.

-Tis stands for tumour in situ.
+2 Tis stands for tumour in situ.
 In situ, in Latin, means in its original position.